Gamedoper/Gamedoperarchives.github.io/_posts/2020-05-02-call-of-duty-modern-warfare-error-13-71-fix.md

 Official patch is being worked on the above steps is a work around for the game error 13-71

-Hope it helped thank you&nbsp;
+Hope it helped thank you.